mmistakes/mm-github-pages-starter/_pages/home.md

 ***Light Letters***
 *Rakugo v3.0.0b game, it is a VN-2D platformer hybrid.
 Made for 2020 Yuri Game Jam.*

-Inspired by [Ren'Py](https://www.renpy.org), Rakugo is a framework aimed at providing a better toolset for narrative-based games on [Godot](https://godotengine.org).
+Inspired by [Ren'Py](https://www.renpy.org), Rakugo is a addon + template aimed at providing a better toolset for narrative-based games on [Godot](https://godotengine.org).
 Simplify your project, if it is a visual novel, point and click, RPG, interactive text game or many other styles and blends of styles.

 <!-- Unlock the potential of [Godot](https://godotengine.org) 3.x with Rakugo!